FAQ

 What is an Upright Monument?

 An Upright Monument is the second most common type of memorial.
-They are also referred to as headstones, tombstones or uprights.
+They are also referred to as headstones, tombstones or monuments.
 Most commonly, they are placed on a base that sits on top of a foundation.
 In the larger city cemeteries, the foundations are often prepared and provided by the cemetery.
 In rural cemeteries, it is more common for the customers or monument companies to provide the foundation.

 How do I install them?

-Although we are only offering smaller sized upright monuments, they are still very heavy.
-Installation often requires a picker crane or specialized hand truck.
 Prairie Flat Memorials does not provide installation services.
 You will be required to coordinate installation on your own or with a local monument company

-Colours and Engraving
+Engraving

 How do you engrave granite?